 With chips of flint flying and burning particles of black powder that may be blown back into your face from the primer pan, it is absolutely essential that you wear eye protection.
 If your eyes are protected and you have on some kind of hearing protection, your well maintained flintlock can't possibly hurt you when it goes off (providing it doesn't kick too hard).
 With the confidence that your eyes and ears are protected, you can keep your eyes open and keep the piece on target all the time the primer is burning and then follow through as the piece goes off while still pointed at the target and you must do all this without flinching.

 Finally, flintlocks will do the most amazing things and eventually you will see things that really surprise you.
-For example, just yesterday I had a little fire going in my primer pan that burned rather slowly but with a lot of smoke.
+For example, just recently I had a little fire going in my primer pan that burned rather slowly but with a lot of smoke.
 To my utter amazement the fire in the pan went out and did not set off the rest of the powder in the pan.
+This had never happened before and I wouldn't have believed it if somebody had told me, but now I can say that such things really are possible.
 As easy as it is to get black powder to burn, you would think that a nearby fire would surely set off a pan full of powder, but it didn't.
 On the other hand, never "bet your life" that a stray spark won't set off an unprotected can or flask of powder.